Makr91/zoneweaver-api/ACKNOWLEDGMENTS.md

 # Acknowledgments

-ZoneWeaver API is built using many excellent open-source projects and tools.
+ZoneweaverAPI is built using many excellent open-source projects and tools.
 We are grateful to the developers and communities behind these projects.

 ## Core Dependencies